On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 \begin{prop} There is a natural map

-which is a weak equivalence on cofibrant objects. \end{prop}
+which is an isomorphism, hence a weak equivalence, on cofibrant objects. \end{prop}

-Because of Proposition~\ref{thm:220} and the fact that the norm preserves cofibrant objects (Proposition~\ref{thm:195}), the above result gives a natural zig zag of weak equivalences relating $\phih(X)$ and $\phig(\norm_{H}^{G}X)$ when $X$ is cofibrant.
-In fact the situation is better with the actual geometric fixed point functor, and there is a natural zig zag of maps
+Because of Proposition~\ref{thm:220} and the fact that the norm preserves cofibrant objects (Proposition~\ref{thm:195}), the above result gives a natural zig-zag of weak equivalences relating $\phih(X)$ and $\phig(\norm_{H}^{G}X)$ when $X$ is cofibrant.
+In fact there is a natural zig-zag of maps

 which is a weak equivalence not only for cofibrant $X$, but for suspension spectra of cofibrant $G$-spaces and for the spectra underlying cofibrant commutative rings.
 The actual statement is somewhat technical, and is one of the main results of Appendix~B. The condition is described in the statement of Proposition~\ref{thm:97}.
 See also Remarks~\ref{rem:33} and~\ref{rem:10}.